solid-contrib/solid-tutorial-angular/chapter3.md

   };
 ```

-The set video function simply embeds the video file in an iframe element after determining the width and height (for mobile optimization).
+The setVideo function simply embeds the video file in an iframe element after determining the width and height (for mobile optimization).

 ```JavaScript
     var height = Math.round(( width * 3 ) / 4);